shubham-deb/Spark_Scala_Programs/Pagerank_in_Spark/README.md

 	* 6 m4.large machines (1 master and 5 workers)
 	* 11 m4.large machines (1 master and 10 workers)

+# File Structure

+* bz2WikiParser is a SAX-XML parser program to keep relevant links from a Wikipedia page.

+* pagerank is the actual implementation of Pagerank in Spark.

 * I wrote a brief report about my findings in report.odt.

 ## Author